 Water: Water for 5 to 10 minutes immediately after planting, then every day for the first two weeks.
 Continue watering weekly for the next year; about an inch a week should be enough.
 Hemlocks don’t like drought conditions, especially when they’re young.

 When to plant: The best time to plant a hemlock is in early spring, so it can get established in cooler weather.
 If necessary it can also be done successfully in early fall, but spring is the best time.
 Don’t plant in summer or after the end of October.

 Position your hemlock vertically in the hole and loosen the roots.
 If any of them look damaged, prune them.
 Then fill in around the roots with the soil mix you prepared.
-When the hole is half full water it; this will help settle the soil round the roots.
-Let it drain then fill in the rest of the way and press it down firmly.
+When the hole is half full water it; this will help settle the soil around the roots.
+Let it drain, then fill in the rest of the way and press it down firmly.
 You’ll probably find that there’s still a raised area around the tree; this is fine.
-In fact if you have a Canadian hemlock you may want to consider planting it above the surrounding ground.
+In fact if you have a Canadian Hemlock you may want to consider planting it above the surrounding ground.

 It’s a good idea to stake hemlocks for the first two to three years, to ensure they grow straight.
 Once the stake is in place and the tree is fastened to it water again, then cover the filled-in hole with an organic mulch to help keep the roots cool and moist.

-Good drainage is essential as waterlogged roots can easily kill the tree.
-Sandy or loamy soil is best, while clay should be avoided if possible.
+Good drainage is essential as waterlogged roots can easily kill the tree, so sandy or loamy soil is best, while clay should be avoided if possible.
 If you do plant in clay it’s vital to mix some sand in before backfilling the hole.